AndrewSRea/My_Learning_Port/JavaScript/JS_Building_Blocks/Looping_Code/README.md

 Extra bonus question: After completing the above tasks successfully, you will be left with two lists of names, separated by commas, but they will be untidy--there will be a comm a at the end of each one.
 Can you work out how to write lines that slice the last comma off in each case, and add a full stop to the end?
 Have a look at the [Useful string methods](https://github.com/AndrewSRea/My_Learning_Port/tree/main/JavaScript/JS_First_Steps/Useful_String_Methods#useful-string-methods) article for help.

-(See my accompanying [loops-active-learning.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Looping_Code/loops-active-learning.html) file to see the code for these two **Active learning** sections in action.)
+(See my accompanying [loops-active-learning.html](https://github.com/AndrewSRea/My_Learning_Port/blob/main/JavaScript/JS_Building_Blocks/Looping_Code/loops-active-learning.html) file to see this in action, under the **Looping Code Learning Example 2** header.)

 ## Which loop type should you use?

 For basic uses, `for`, `while`, and `do...while` loops are largely interchangeable.
-They ccan all be used to solve the same problems, and which one you use will largely depend on your personal preference--which one you find easiest to remember or most intuitive.
+They can all be used to solve the same problems, and which one you use will largely depend on your personal preference--which one you find easiest to remember or most intuitive.
 Let's have a look at them again.

 First `for`:
 ```